This article may contain compensated links. Please read disclaimer for more info.

 With its seaside location, agreeable climate, and unique sub-culture, Nice is a popular destination to visit at any time of the year.
-But while most tourists stick to the warmer months to visit, there are many reasons to plan a holiday to this city in France in the winter.
+But while most tourists stick to the warmer months to visit Nice, there are many reasons to plan a holiday to this city in France in the winter.

 The Nice Carnival, which occurs every February, is one of the most popular festivals in France and draws in crowds from all over the country and the continent.
 Indeed, as one of Europe’s biggest carnivals, it holds an important spot on the holiday calendar for any festival aficionado.

 The carnival theme changes each year and features flamboyant floats in the central parade and street fairs, live music, fantastic fireworks displays, and a lot of food!
-Spanning over 2 weeks, there’s plenty going on in the city during the carnival, making Nice one of the best places to visit in France in February.
+Spanning over two weeks, there’s plenty going on in the city during the Carnival, making Nice one of the best places to visit in France in February.

 By Rebecca from RaynerEnRoute.com